iancharles/cloudbuster/README.md

 - Add more checks for missing values
 - Add more functions to automatically get default values
 - Add more helpful outputs
-- Add feature to regionget to allow it to accept friendly name of VPC